boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 In this chapter I want to:

-- Move `types` to separated file
+- Move `types` to separate file
-- Create an `actions` to separated file
+- Move `actions` to separate file
 - Update `reducers/data.js`

-When your applications grows up, the good practice is storage types in separated file as a constants.
+When your applications grows, the good practice is to store types in separate file as a constants.
-To do this operation please open `store` directory and create `types/index.js` file.
+To do this operation please open the `store` directory and create a `types/index.js` file.

-I prepared 3 constatns for using in reducer and actions.
+I prepared 3 constatns for use in reducer and actions.

 ```js
 export const DATA_FETCHING = 'DATA_FETCHING';